isomerpages/nlb-biblioasia/_apr-2010/Early Tourist Guidebooks to Singapore: The Handbook to Singapore (1892).md

 Turnbull, C. M. (1988).
 Reviewed work(s): 1907 Handbook to Singapore by G. M. Reith. _The China Quarterly_, 114, 301–302.
 Retrieved from JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website.

 #### **NOTES**

+[^1]: Library’s bibliographic record indicates “Imperfect copy”.

+[^2]: It does however touch on early references to the island in Malay legend found in the _Sejarah Melayu_ and in the _Lusiad_ of Cameon – a Portuguese epic.

+[^3]: Davison’s and Ridley’s articles are found in chapter 13, but Davison’s is an abridged version of the original.

+[^4]: Reith argued against labour on Sunday despite the increase in wages.
+The matter was being discussed at the Colonial Office particularly among shipping firms, docks and mariners. _[The Straits Times](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18910921-1.2.37)_, (1891, September 21), p.
+2.